drjs/paperanalysis/README.md

 How The Package Works
 ----------------------

-1. Get list of files to parse from user
+1. Get list of files to parse from user using GetFilesUI.
 2. For each file get a list of words and count number of times a word occurs (MAP)
 3. Collate list of unique words across all papers, and recalculate word counts for each paper based on new list (REDUCE)
 4. Displays a word cloud.